 The user journey consists of:

-This article discusses the major aspects of the user journey and how e-commerce designers may make the customer’s experience joyful, simple, and straightforward.
+This article discusses the major aspects of the user journey and how UX/UI designers for E-commerce may make the customer’s experience joyful, simple, and straightforward.

 1. Brand Positioning on the Website Clearly